sethwhenton/procurement_proj/README.md

 ## New Updates
 - Implement shopping cart functionality for users to select and manage items.✅
+- Work on the view all items selected by staff in a particular department✅
+- Work on the table to view all items from all departments combined as well as the total cost of items selected.✅

 ## Future Plans
-- Work on the view all items selected by staff in a particular department
-- Work on the table to view all items from all departments combined as well as the total cost of items selected.
 - Work on some extra few features for accessibility and convenience.
-- Improve user interface and user experience based on feedback and testing.
+- Improve user interface and user experience based on feedback and testing.(might need some help)